Dipankar Raychaudhuri: Career

-Notable Achievements
+Notable achievements

 Notable technology innovations by Prof. Raychaudhuri include design and implementation of one of the world's first broadband wireless local area networks.
-He published his concept for an ATM-based broadband wireless access network in a landmark paper (in IEEE J. Selected Areas in Communications, 1992) - this paper went on to become the 2nd most highly-cited journal paper in the communications field between 1990-2005 according to ISI Thomson-Reuters.
-Dr. Raychaudhuri's research group at NEC C&C Laboratories in Princeton subsequently demonstrated the feasibility of reliable 25 Mbps mobile services in the 5 Ghz band and successfully conducted proof-of-concept field trials as early as 1998.
+He published his concept for an ATM-based broadband wireless access network in a landmark paper (in IEEE J. Selected Areas in Communications, 1992) - this paper went on to become the 2nd most highly cited journal paper in the communications field between 1990 and 2005 according to ISI Thomson-Reuters.
+Dr. Raychaudhuri's research group at NEC C&C Laboratories in Princeton subsequently demonstrated the feasibility of reliable 25 Mbit/s mobile services in the 5 GHz band and successfully conducted proof-of-concept field trials as early as 1998.
 Other important research results in his career include design and prototyping one of the earliest VSAT (very small aperture terminal) data networks during the 1980s.
 This technology enabled the first generation of data networks in the US and is still used to provide Internet access to remote areas all over the world.
 In the early 1990s he was a co-lead for a multi-company research team which designed one of the first HDTV systems tested by the FCC in 1991, significantly influencing the “ATSC” digital TV standard in wide use today.
-After joining Rutgers as a Professor, Dr. Raychaudhuri collaborated with Ivan Seskar (Chief Technologist at WINLAB) to build the "ORBIT radio grid testbed" the world's largest open research testbed for evaluation of future wireless networking protocols.
-During the period 2010-18, his group at WINLAB has also developed a novel clean-slate mobility-centric future Internet architecture called “MobilityFirst”, which proposes a new “named object” approach to Internet routing based on the use of globally unique identifiers (GUIDs) in place of conventional IP addresses.
+After joining Rutgers as a professor, Dr. Raychaudhuri collaborated with Ivan Seskar (Chief Technologist at WINLAB) to build the "ORBIT radio grid testbed" the world's largest open research testbed for evaluation of future wireless networking protocols.
+During the period 2010–18, his group at WINLAB has also developed a novel clean-slate mobility-centric future Internet architecture called “MobilityFirst”, which proposes a new “named object” approach to Internet routing based on the use of globally unique identifiers (GUIDs) in place of conventional IP addresses.
 More recently, his research group at WINLAB has been leading a major NSF project funded under the Platforms for Advanced Wireless (PAWR) program aimed at deploying the city-scale, open/programmable COSMOS testbed in New York City for research on next-generation wireless networks with edge cloud capabilities.